-Correct the file name, read in file from tape or restore the send file.
+Correct the file name or restore the send file.
+Repeat the command.

 21 CCS name unknown

 The request could not be carried out because the CCS names of the send and receive files could not be mapped to each other or because the partner system does not support the transparent receipt of files.